 There are 2 phases of food provision at Wambana.
-For the cycle tour component of the trip (Tuesday (day 2) breakfast until Friday (day 5) lunch inclusive), your son and his partner are expected to bring their own food.
-All food is then provided for your son from dinner Friday (day 5) until the end of the program.
+For the cycle tour component of the trip, (Monday (day 2) breakfast until Friday (day 6) lunch inclusive), your son and his partner are expected to bring their own food.
+All food is then provided for your son from dinner Friday (day 6) until the end of the program.
 Please see below, grey squares indicate meals/snacks your son and his partner are to bring.
+Sunday (day 1) lunch and snacks are provided on the One&All.

-Day 1 Day 2 Day 3 Day 4 Day 5 Monday Tuesday Wednesday Thursday Friday Breakfast Breakfast at home You son to provide meals Lunch Provided on The One &amp; All $\downarrow$ Dinner Provided at Wambana Food provided from this point on Snacks Pack in day pack for voyage Ļ
+Day 1 Day 2 Day 3 Day 4 Day 5 Day 6 Sunday Monday Tuesday Wednesday Thursday Friday Breakfast Breakfast at home You son to provide meals Lunch Provided on The One & All + Dinner Provided at Wambana Food provided from this point on Snacks Provided on the One & All \